 - Gourab has developed his practice mainly before the Supreme Court of India as a Senior Counsel with an emphasis on commercial matters, and particularly commercial arbitration.

-- He appears as counsel in a large number of domestic and international commercial arbitrations in India and overseas and routinely appears before the Indian courts on behalf of clients seeking enforcement of foreign awards.
-He is regularly briefed by Indian Public Sector Undertakings as also leading private companies.
+- He appears as counsel in a large number of domestic and international commercial arbitrations and investment arbitrations in India and overseas and routinely appears before the Indian courts on behalf of clients seeking enforcement of foreign awards.
+He is regularly briefed by leading private companies as also Indian Public Sector Undertakings.

 - ARBITRATION LAW & PRACTICE